 - In the second chain from your hook, you’re going to work one single crochet.
 We’ll start and end all of out trinity stitch rows with a single crochet.

-- Now you’re going to pull up a loop in the same stitch as the previous stitch (two loops on hook).
+- Now you’re to do a single crochet 3 together (sc3tog).
+Start by pulling up a loop in the same stitch as the previous stitch (two loops on hook).
 In the case of your first stitch, this will be in the same chain as that first single crochet.
-As you work across the row, it will be in the same stitch as the last “leg” of your previous stitch.
+As you work across the row, it will be in the same stitch as your previous sc3tog.

 - Then you’re going to pull up a loop over the next two stitches (4 loops on hook).